STATWORX/blog/lakehouse_performance/article.md

 ### Reliability / Precision
 Batch processing shall be resilient to downtimes of connected upstream system, shall be able to restore failed tasks, shall calculate the outcome in a precise manner as downstream processes rely on the output, shall produce the same outcome on the same data (idempotency).
 Ad-hoc queries' requirements are different: Value estimates instead of precise values (thinking of Theta sketches) are acceptable in various situations.
-Also recalcualting a value in case of an outage is supposed to be acceptable if not too often.
+Also recalcualting a value in case of an outage is supposed to be acceptable if that does not occur too often.
 However, the overall query service downtime should be reduced.

 ### Data Layout
 The data layout shall enable good query performances on different kind of queries.
-Batch processing, having the nature of a defined process, uses specific queries that data can be optimized towards.
+Batch processing, having the nature of a defined process, uses specific queries that the layout can be optimized towards.

 ### Scalability
 Both types need scalability but in different aspects.
-The batch process and the backend need to expand with rising amount of data.
-This is observable and can be remediated if the backend systems can scale.
-Ad-hoc queries, in addition, have also scalability requirements in terms of number of queries.
+The batch process and the backend need to adapt with rising amount of data.
+This, in general, is observable and can be remediated by adding more components to the scalable backend.
+With the regards to ad-hoc queries, the scalability requirements also encloses the (unknown) rise in the number of queries.

 ## Performance Measures implemented in Parquet
+First, Parquet is a columnar format, i.e. data is not stored row-wise as in CSV or Avro format but columns are stored en bloc.
+To be more precise, data sets are split up into row groups (= slices of data in the row dimension) and within the groups, column data sticks together.
+Thus, whenever readers are supposed to read only a subset of columns, readers can look up the offset (Have a look at [parquet-format](https://github.com/apache/parquet-format#file-format) ) of the needs column blocks, and read only the portions needed to be loaded (to RAM / over network ?).
+#TODO group by.
+That's nice!
+Secondly, lets have a look how data reads can be reduced.
+Parquet allows to store statistics of columns for minimal and maximal values within the metadata.
+Data pages not matching a filter clause can by that omitted.
+For columns with categorical values, checks against min-max-boundaries often do not make too much sense.
+Noting down every occuring element in a (sorted) dictionary, helps as a prefilter of data pages but comes with the downside of space usage.
+A good compromise is a Bloom Filter that is part of the format specification (# TODO since when? ).
+Briefly, a Bloom Filter is an efficient approximation to a set that produces true negatives but no false positives.
+Nice stuff, too!
+(See # TODO Link)

 - Bloom Filters
 - Data Skipping with Column Statistics
 - Reading single columns instead of all